hankmorgan/UnderworldGodot/README.md

 This project is developed using VSCode using the C# Tools for Godot extensions.

-## UWsettings
+## UWsettings.json

 Enter optional paths for each game.
 Select the folder with the .exe file.
 If using the gog versions extract the file ``game.gog`` using a tool like 7-zip and point to that folder.

 To select maps to load.
-1. Choose the game mode by editing the gametoload param
+1. Choose the game mode by editing the gametoload param in the file ``uwsettings.json``.
+This file should be located in the same path as Godot or a built exe.

    1. UW1 or UW2 are the valid values.
 2. Enter the level
 3. Other values